 Perhaps the biggest innovation in recent years has been automation.
 By automating the printing process, you can cut costs, reduce manpower and streamline your entire operation.

 It’s easier than ever to integrate digital printing software into your existing setup, and the benefits can be far-reaching.
 You’ll be able to eradicate human error, saving yourself time and money and protecting the integrity of your brand, improve output quality and provide a better service to your customers.

 Automated printing processes can help you bridge the gap between print and digital media, enabling you to create eye-catching campaigns across multiple channels, from banners and brochures to email, social media and mobile.

-When you implement digital printing software, you’ll see a big difference in turnaround times.
+When you implement large format digital printing software, you’ll see a big difference in turnaround times.
 Large print runs that in the past might have taken three to four days, can now be condensed into just a few short hours.